ruiz-salvat/morfeo/README.md

 * In the data folder there is some mock data used to test the bot.

 * At the Docs folder there is some documentation and diagrams.
-However, some of the documentation is obsolete and it most of it still needs to be developed.
+However, some of the documentation is obsolete and most of it still needs to be done.

 * In the Analysis folder there are some experiments done with Jupyter notebook.